- Dinosaur Fossil Sites (15)

 New Dinosaur Discoveries

 If it weren't for the efforts of thousands of paleontologists, evolutionary biologists and geologists, we wouldn't know nearly as much about dinosaurs as we do today.
-Here's a list of 10 dinosaur hunters who have contributed more to our knowledge of these ancient reptiles than anyone else in the field.
+Here's a list of the top 10 dinosaur hunters who have contributed to our knowledge of these ancient reptiles.

 Official State Fossils